SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/endpoint/sentinelone_cloudfunnel2.0.md

 Once the AWS S3 bucket is created, you can configure your SentinelOne instance to stream the telemetry to it.
 This is done in the "Settings > Integrations > Cloud Funnel" page of your SentinelOne instance (a SentinelOne admin account with a "Account" user scope is required to perform this configuration).

+!!! warning
-**Important**: If you have multiple SentinelOne Management Consoles, you must configure Cloud Funnel 2.0 for each console.
+    If you have multiple SentinelOne Management Consoles, you must configure Cloud Funnel 2.0 for each console.

 ### Create a SentinelOne Cloud Funnel 2.0 intake